oracle-livelabs/apex/proof-of-concept/5-generate-text-with-ai/work-with-ai.md

             - Page: P13\_PROJECT\_ID
             - Value: &ID.
         - Under Appearance:
-          - Hot: **Yes**
+            - Hot: **Toggle On**

     ![Configure button](./images/configure-button.png " ")

-## Task 8: Run the New Application
+## Task 6: Run the New Application

 1. In Page Designer, click **Run Application**

     ![running the app](images/run-page1.png " ")

-2. In the runtime environment, Click **View Summary** on any Card.
+2. In the runtime environment, click **View Summary** on any Card.

     ![click on chat assistant button](images/click-button.png " ")

-3. In the PopUp, note that you can see the summary of the Project.
+3. In the pop up, note that you can see the summary of the Project.

     ![interact with chat assistant](images/generated-text.png " ")